 Ted Myatt, Sc.D., RBP.
 Dr. Myatt is the Director of Research Compliance at a research university with oversight over the university’s Institutional Biosafety Committee (IBC).
 The IBC provides National Institutes of Health mandated safety and exposure guidance to the research communities engaged in research involving recombinant DNA and infectious agents.
 He received in BS in microbiology from the University of Illinois and a Master’s in Environmental Management from Duke University Nicholas School of the Environment.
 Ted obtained his Doctorate of Science (Sc.D.) in Environmental Health from the Harvard School of Public Health.
 His dissertation was on infectious disease transmission in the workplace.

-Molly Stitt-Fischer, Ph.D., CPH.
+Molly Stitt-Fischer, Ph.D., CPH, SM(NRCM).
 Dr. Stitt-Fischer is a biosafety professional currently serving as Biosafety Officer at a large academic and research institution.
 She completed the National Biosafety and Biocontainment Training Program, a two-year post-doctoral fellowship in biosafety at the National Institutes of Health.
 She is also a member of the Charter Class of professionals Certified in Public Health.
 Dr. Stitt-Fischer received her Ph.D. from the Department of Environmental and Occupational Health in the Graduate School of Public Health at the University of Pittsburgh in April 2008.
 She also has a Master of Science in Molecular Toxicology from the Massachusetts Institute of Technology (February 2002) and a Bachelor of Science in Molecular Biology from Allegheny College (May 1999).
 While pursuing her Ph.D., her research focused on exploring the connections between zinc homeostasis and nitric oxide signaling in the pulmonary endothelium.
 Prior to that, she worked as a research technician at the University of Pittsburgh examining zinc homeostasis in pulmonary endothelial cells.